rsyjswy23/Kestra-project/README.md

 ## ETL Pipelines in Kestra
 a simple data pipeline which extracts data via HTTP REST API, transforms that data in Python and then queries it using DuckDB.

+## Update yaml to define a Docker Compose setup for multi-service application, including Kestra, PostgreSQL and pgAdmin.
+Modefied pluginDefaults on scripts to kestra-meta because we are connecting from Kestra container.